RubixML/ML/docs/preprocessing.md

 ```

 ## Standardization and Normalization
 Often, the continuous features of a dataset will be on different scales due to different forms of measurement.
 For example, age (0 - 100) and income (0 - 1,000,000) are on two vastly different scales.
 The condition that all features are on the same scale matters to some learners such as [K Nearest Neighbors](classifiers/k-nearest-neighbors.md), [K Means](clusterers/k-means.md), and [Multilayer Perceptron](classifiers/multilayer-perceptron.md) to name a few.
-Standardization is a tranformation applied to the features of a dataset such that they are all on the same scale.
+Standardization is a transformation applied to the features of a dataset such that they are all on the same scale.
 Normalization is a special case where the transformed features have a range between 0 and 1.
-Standardization is often accompanied by a *centering* step which gives the features 0 mean.
+Standardization is often accompanied by a *centering* step which subtracts the mean.
 Depending on the transformer, it may either operate on the columns of a sample matrix or the rows.

 **Column-wise Examples**